View Anthony Ficarra's Obituary on TheDay.com and share memories

 |

 Quaker Hill - Anthony "Tony" Ficarra, 54, of Old Colchester Rd., Quaker Hill passed away Wednesday, Dec.
-25.
+25, at his residence surrounded by family after a dauntless two year battle with cancer.

-He was born March 8, 1965, in New London to Antonino Ficarra and Mary Stubelick of Uncasville.
+Tony was an avid fisherman, and it was his ultimate passion which he passed on to his son Dominic.
+He was always at peace when he was on the water, especially in his canoe.
+He grew up a devoted NY Giants fan like his father.
+Another pastime of his was watching the Boston Celtics.
+Tony's favorite place to be was at home with his family, and his dog.

-He is survived by his wife Marjorie Perkins Ficarra, of Quaker Hill.
+In addition to his parents, Tony is survived by his wife Marjorie Perkins Ficarra whom he married in December 1995; daughter Tianna; and son Dominic of Quaker Hill.
+Tony is also survived by his sisters, Pat and Nat Cozzolino, Michelle Paradis, and Annette and Keith Knowles of Uncasville, Donna and Bob McLaughlin of Mystic; and brother Eddie McDermott and Sandy White of Guildford.
+He is also survived by many beloved nieces and nephews.

 Funeral services will be held at 1 p.m.
 Sunday, Jan.
 5, at St. James Episcopal Church, 76 Federal St., New London.
-Byles Memorial Home, 99 Huntington Street, New London assisted with family with the arrangements.
+Byles Memorial Home, 99 Huntington St. New London, is assisting with the arrangements.
+Donations in his memory may be made to St Jude Children's Research Hospital, 501 ST Jude Place, Memphis, TN 38105-9959.
+Please visit www.Byles.com to sign the guestbook, share a memory or for directions.